GiacomoBenvenuti/Banking_Fraud_Detection/README.md

 ---

 ## Approach
 The goal of this study is the selection of a machine learning pipeline to predict the probability of future frauds based on trasactions features.

-I created many diffent new features and tested several classification algorithms (supervised and unsupervised).
+After exploring the data, I created many diffent new features and tested five classification algorithms.
+Some new features were created using unsupervised algorithms.

 I found that a Random Forest Classifier produces the best performance.

 I optimized the hyperparameters of this classifier and estimated the performance on the test set.

-Overall, using this model our client will detect 15 times more frauds than by randomly selecting the transactions to check.

-We also start optimizing a shallow neural network for the same task, but for now it underperforms the Random Foreset classifier.
+I also start optimizing a shallow neural network for the same task, but for now it underperforms the Random Foreset classifier.

 ## Results
 By randomly selecting 400 transactions out of 10.000 each month, the client was able to detect less than the 2% of the total frauds, on average (Fig. below, left box).